Schools

 We started Children's Mental Health Week to raise awareness for children and young people's mental health.
 All money raised during the week goes towards Place2Be's mental health support services for pupils, school staff and parents and carers.

-Be sure to sign up to hear from us so you're the first to know when we announce the theme and official resources for our 2026 event!
+Be sure to sign up to hear from us so you're the first to know when you can download the official resources for our 2026 event!

 How can my school take part in Children's Mental Health Week?